Mark Cuban working on $3.5B sale of Dallas Mavericks to Sands casino family, AP source says

 The vetting process for new owners in the NBA typically takes at least several weeks, and then approval must be granted by the league’s Board of Governors.

-Cuban also said late last year he wanted to build a new arena in downtown Dallas that would also be a casino resort.
+Cuban also said late last year he wanted to build a new arena in downtown Dallas that would also be a casino resort, if Texas does legalize gambling.

-The legalization of gambling faces steep odds in Texas, where Republicans have been in power for three decades.
-Supporters were hoping in the last legislative session to get a vote on a constitutional amendment, but the measure didn't get out of committee.
+Supporters of legalized gambling in Texas hoped to get a constitutional amendment to voters during the most recent session, but the measure didn't get far in the legislative process.
+The Republican-controlled Legislature doesn't meet in regular session again until 2025.

+Cuban isn't likely to disappear from the spotlight since he will retain control of basketball operations.
+In fact, efforts to legalize gambling in Texas could end up raising the profile of a billionaire who has been highly visible in sports, business and finance for nearly 25 years.

 AP NBA: https://apnews.com/hub/nba